Early Intervention & Return to Work Program for Supervisors

 The Short Term Illness and Injury Plan (STIIP) and long term disability (LTD) are self-funded plans.
 They cost the government approximately $70 million annually (not including the cost of back-filling positions for ill or injured employees).

 Another $121 million is attributed to estimated losses.
-Even a one per cent reduction in these benefit costs amounts to a savings of $700,000 per year.
+Even a 1% reduction in these benefit costs amounts to a savings of $700,000 per year.

 Research shows that a program focused on early intervention and return to work is an effective way to reduce the rate of health-related absences and shorten the time an employee is absent from work.
 In fact, the best intervention is while employees are at work and possibly prevent an absence altogether.